CoborgCMU/Coborg-Platform/catkin_ws/voice_system_readme.md

 ---
 ## Subsystem Description

 The voice recognition node is the interface between the user and the robot.
 This node processes raw audio from the system microphone and processes for recognized voice commands.
+The NLP model active filters background noise to improve voice recognition.
 The keyword trigger phrase of "Hey Coborg" serves as a barrier to prevent unwanted command recognition.
+This voice_recog node also serves as an interface for the ROS framework to the system audio output.
+Other nodes can publish to a topic, then the audio plays through voice_recog.

 ### ROS Nodes
 * #### voice_recog

 ### ROS Topics
 * #### Subscribed ROS topics:
-   * None
+   * /speaker (`std_msgs::String`) Name of .mp3 file in Coborg-Platform/catkin_ws/src/voice_recog/src/Sounds/
+      * EX: msg.data = "jeez.mp3" plays the jeez.mp3 file out of the system speakers.
 * #### Published ROS topics:
-   * /voice_commands (`std_msgs::Int8`) Interger code for the recognized voice command
+   * /voice_cmd (`std_msgs::Int32`) Interger code for the recognized voice command
-      * 1 - STOP: Soft E-stop command, triggered by "Hey Coborg ...
-Stop" or "Stop Stop Stop"
+      * 0 - RESTART: Disengage E-stop, triggered by "Hey Coborg ...
+Start Up"
-      * 2 - TARGET: Move to the identified target, triggered by "Hey Coborg ...
+      * 1 - TARGET: Move to the identified target, triggered by "Hey Coborg ...
 Go Here"
-      * 3 - HOME: Return to the Home (Compact) position, triggered by "Hey Coborg ...
+      * 2 - HOME: Return to the Home (Compact) position, triggered by "Hey Coborg ...
 Come Back"
-      * 4 - READY: Get into the Ready position in front of the user, triggered by "Hey Coborg ...
+      * 3 - READY: Get into the Ready position in front of the user, triggered by "Hey Coborg ...
 Get Ready"
+      * 4 - CELEBRATE: Fun command to play a copyrighted song to celebrate a successful demo, trigged by "Hey Coborg ...
+Successful Fall Validation Demonstration"
+      * 9 - STOP: Soft E-stop command, triggered by "Hey Coborg ...
+Stop" or "Stop Stop Stop"
+   * /feedback_voice (`std_msgs::Int32`) Interger code for the recognized voice command
+      * 10 - IDLE: Waiting for a voice command trigger "Hey Coborg"
+      * 11 - INIT: The voice node is setting up
+      * 12 - PROCESSING: Heard "Hey Coborg", processing following audio for recognized commands
+      * 13 - COMPLETED: Command recognition completed (either successfully recognized or no command interpreted)
 ---

 ## Setting up pocketsphinx-python and audio input/output libraries